Damn me, damn them, damn it all.

 “Agreed,” the man said.
 He opened a pocketwatch, glancing inside.
 “For now, let it be.
 There is enough at stake here that someone is bound to make a play.”

 The blonde woman nodded.
 She turned her attention to the pair on either side of her, a blonde girl and a dark haired boy. reaching out for their hands.
-“I believe we were talk about wedding plans?”
+“I believe we were talking about wedding plans?”

 I realized I’d been holding my breath, trying not to be heard.
 When I did breathe, it was a small gasp, not enough to bring air into my lungs.